ProgramCodeMasterA/battleships-game/README.md

 ### To deploy the project to Render so it can be run as a remote web application:

-Link to the deployed application on Render: [The Maddest Madlib](https://the-maddest-madlib.onrender.com)
+Link to the deployed application on Render: [battleships-game](https://battleships-game-1.onrender.com)

 1. Create a new Render account if you don't already have one here [Render](https://render.com/).